pyeve/eve/_sources/quickstart.txt

             }
         }

 This time we also got an ``_items`` list.
-Since we didn't provide any database detail in `settings.py`, Eve has no clue about the real content of the `people` collection (it might even be non-existant), and seamlessly serves an empty resource as we don't want to let API users down.
+The ``_links`` are relative to the resource being accessed, so you get a link to the parent resource (the home page) and to the resource itself.

-Also, keep in mind that by default Eve APIs are read-only.
+By default Eve APIs are read-only:

 .. code-block:: console